gaybro8777/klio/docs/src/userguide/io/index.rst

 Klio supports BigQuery columns as event inputs.
 More information about configuring BigQuery table inputs can be found in the :ref:`event-config-bigquery` event config section.

+Avro
+^^^^

+Only supported in batch mode.
+Both local and GCS avro files are supported.

+More information and examples on how to read and write to avro files in :ref:`event-config-avro-read` the event config section.

 Data I/O
 --------